 The Student Assistant series is intended to provide a simple mechanism for campus departments to employ students, considering the unique working conditions of students and their purpose and intent in relation to employment on the campus.
-It also allows the campus to more easily distinguish students from career and limited-term support staff, since the titles and title codes for students are not used by other staff employees; conversely, all students should be placed in these four titles and not in any other staff title.
+It also allows the campus to more easily distinguish students from career and limited-term support staff, since the titles and title codes for students are not used by other staff employees; conversely, all students should be placed in one of the student worker titles and not in any other staff title.

-The four-level Student Assistant series has broad salary ranges which are intended to give departments great flexibility in setting their student employees' salaries and minimizes the administrative burdens of student employment.
+The three-level Student Assistant series has broad salary ranges which are intended to give departments great flexibility in setting their student employees' salaries and minimize the administrative burdens of student employment.
 The appointment type is "casual-restricted" which is used only for UC Berkeley students.
-"Casual-restricted" employees are not represented by a bargaining unit, but are covered by the Personnel Policies for Staff Members.
+"Casual-restricted" employees are not represented by a bargaining unit but are covered by the Personnel Policies for Staff Members.

 Each of the four Student Assistant series levels has a defined pay range.
 Departments should consider the title and salary level provided to limited or career staff performing similar work, the knowledge, skills and abilities the student employee brings to the position, and the departmental budget.

-The normal hiring salary is within the range for comparable staff work, and normally the entry salary is at the lower end of that range, unless there are unusual skills, knowledge, ability, or experience that supports a higher level.
+The normal hiring salary is within the range for comparable staff work, and normally the entry salary is at the lower end of that range unless there are unusual skills, knowledge, ability, or experience that support a higher level.
 If there are no comparable campus positions, contact your departmental compensation consultant.

-Campus Jobs: Student campus job listings are listed online on the Career Center's website via Handshake, the on and off campus job database for all UC Berkeley students.
-Bookmark the login page (link to https://career.berkeley.edu/Employers/EmpJob) and follow instructions.
-For any questions, contact the Career Center at 642-0464 or email.
+Campus Jobs: Student campus job listings are listed online on the Career Center's website via Handshake, the on and off-campus job database for all UC Berkeley students.
+Bookmark the login page (link to https://career.berkeley.edu/Employers/EmpJob) and follow the instructions.
+For any questions, contact the Career Center at 642-0464 or by email).